 Receive your first-semester schedule

 First-semester students at Pace do not register themselves for their fall classes.
-CAP Advisers will use the information from your questionnaire and your placement exam results to build your fall schedule.
+CAP Advisors will use the information from your questionnaire and your placement exam results to build your fall schedule.
 On the second day of Orientation you will receive your official schedule and a detailed explanation on how to read it.
 You can also find an explanation here.

 Learn more about the CAP Program

-At Orientation the CAP Program will be holding a brief information session for all new students in the program.
+At Orientation, the CAP Program will be holding a brief information session for all new students in the program.

 Meet your CAP Academic Adviser

-Shortly after Orientation you will receive a follow-up correspondence from your new academic adviser.
-Be sure to provide your accurate contact information when asked to ensure that you receive all the valuable information you will need before classes begin.
 Students are also encouraged to contact their adviser with any questions.
 All advisers can be reached by calling (212) 346-1997 or by emailing the following: